Course - Wayfinding Systems - IDG3950

 - Digital and multi-modal wayfinding

-- Wayfinding in strategic design
+- The role of wayfinding systems in strategic design

 - Maps for wayfinding

 After completing the module, the student shall be able to analyse existing wayfinding and sign systems.
 The student shall further be qualified to suggest new wayfinding systems for the users of man-made environments, like for example a university campus, a hospital, a shopping mall or an airport.
 The student shall be qualified to account for psychological, cognitive, typographical, form and material-related issues in the design of wayfinding systems.
 The students shall be trained in the design and presentation of wayfinding systems, and shall be aware of universal design considerations in wayfinding.
 The student shall be informed about the use of and relation between traditional and new technology in wayfinding.
 The student shall be familiar with the importance of a systematic, holistic analysis in the process of designing wayfinding solutions and shall be trained in the use of user-centred methods like personas and scenarios, prototyping and user testing and involvment in the design process.
+Furthermore, the students shall have developed an increased awareness and competence about how the UN's sustainability goals can be included in the design of signage and wayfinding systems; specifically, how well-designed systems can reduce inequalities and contribute to the accessibility of man-made environments through principles of universal design (UN Sustainable Development Goal 10: "Reduced inequality") and how to take into account Sustainable Development Goal 12: "Responsible consumption and production" through the choice of materials and assessments of necessary design interventions.

 Learning methods and activities